MischaU8/yumyum/tools/cut-tool-multiple-targets-and-cutters_YqzW21sjvbQ.md

-yum yum Floyd here with a quick look at using multiple targets and Cutters when using the cut tool and plasticity start by selecting the target bodies you'd like to cut and press C to activate the cut tool then select the curve or face
+yum yum Floyd here with a quick look at using multiple targets and Cutters when using the cut tool in Plasticity start by selecting the target bodies you'd like to cut and press C to activate the cut tool then select the curve or face